-The temporary detour bridge would be disassembled and removed after the existing bridge is operating.
+The temporary detour bridge, including the two 5-foot wide footpaths, would be disassembled and removed after the existing bridge is operating.
 Additional roadway pavement would be removed, and the terrain would be regraded prior to construction completion.

 Construction Equipment